-- Notify the Social Security Administration and any other government agencies of the decedent’s passing.
+- Notify the Social Security Administration and any other government agencies of the person’s passing.

-- Gather all of the decedent’s legal, financial and personal documents.
+- Gather all of your loved one’s legal, financial and personal documents.
 Make sure nothing is lost, and do not throw out any paperwork.

 - Make sure the decedent’s computer remains in working order.
 Computers often contain important financial, legal and personal information.